-Some places strange wintertime activities come and go, while some places strange wintertime activities become icons.
+Some things come and go, while some things become icons.
 Mandatory Milwaukee is all about the latter.
-Join us as we revisit beloved and well-worn local staples with fresh eyes, and explore how they might figure in the city’s future talk about kicking icy chunks of slush out of your vehicle’s wheel wells.
+This week: kicking icy chunks of slush out of your vehicle’s wheel wells!

 Poke around the weird-but-not-too-weird corners of Reddit and you’ll find Oddly Satisfying.
 “For those little things that are inexplicably satisfying,” reads the subreddit’s description.
 Popular posts include a guy unclogging a massive backyard drain, a horse having its hooves cleaned, and a “perfectly peeled slice of mandarin.”
 Behold: